melbournebioinformatics/MelBioInf_docs/README.md

 ## Making changes to tutorial instructions

-To edit tutorial instructions, just edit the `.md` files containing those instructions and commit your changes with a helpful commit message.
+Tutorial instructions are stored as Markdown and fully versioned, so you can just edit the `.md` files containing those instructions and commit your changes.
 Follow the instructions above to contribute changes.

+New images can be added to the tutorial's `media` subdirectory and linked in to the Markdown document.

-## Making changes to slides, or adding slide sets
+## Making changes to slides

 For slides stored in Google Drive, a link should be recorded in `docs/tutorials/<tutorialname>/README.md`.
 This link should point to the Google slides source (not PDF) where possible.